 1) Forgive your child – for hurting you.
 You may be furious and resentful over how you’ve been treated.
 You don’t trust your own son or daughter — you can’t believe him; you don’t even know her anymore.
 You’re angry at what they have done to themselves too.
 You need to forgive even if you’re not asked to.
 Jesus set the example.
 He said, “forgive and you will be forgiven” (Luke 6:37).

-• Some of our children don’t know they need to be forgiven, or even remember their offenses toward us.
-Therefore, one reason to forgive is for our sake — for our own soul.
+- Some of our children don’t know they need to be forgiven, or even remember their offenses toward us.
+Therefore, one reason to forgive is for our welfare — for the sake of our own soul.

-• Pause a few minutes to think about these.
+- Pause a few minutes to think about these statements.
 Which one do you need to work on?

 “If we hold on to our anger, we stop growing and our souls begin to shrivel.” – M. Scott Peck

-There can be a lot to forgive … years of painful experiences.
-Our children intentionally or unintentionally inflicted deep wounds on our hearts and cost us a lot: loss of health, sleep, time at work, finances spent trying to help them or ourselves; damaged relationships—with them, our spouse, other children, other family members and even friends; loss of our mental and emotional well-being.
+There can be a lot to forgive … years of trauma and crushingl experiences.
+Our children intentionally or unintentionally inflicted deep wounds on our hearts.
+They cost us a lot of losses: our health, sleep, time from work, finances spent trying to help them or ourselves; damaged relationships—with them, our spouse, other children, other family members and friends; loss of our mental and emotional well-being.
 Countless numbers of people may have hurt them and us.
-Some we knew well; others were strangers—we refer to the unknown people as them.
+Some we knew well while others were strangers—we refer to the unknown persons as them.
 Oh, the animosity and hatred we harbor toward the faceless, nameless ones.
-And most tragically, the flame of our faith may have dimmed or gone out.
+And most tragically, the end result may be that the flame of our faith has dimmed or gone out altogether.
 We may have even walked away from God in disappointment and confusion.

 A Gift and a Long, Slow Process